-Being on the open road during an emergency can be dangerous if you aren't well-prepared.
-Break downs, flat tires, medical issues, or nearly anything can come up and derail your plans, putting you or passengers potentially in harm's way at the same time.
+Being on the open road during an emergency can be dangerous if you aren't prepared.
+Break downs, flat tires, medical issues, or nearly anything can derail your plans, putting you or passengers potentially in harm's way at the same time.
 That is why a good auto emergency kit is good to keep around in a vehicle for when you need it the most.
 Best of all, you don't have to make your own kit to stay safe.
-Instead, there are plenty of options out there to consider if you want something you can easily stick in your trunk or under a seat for the next time you are stuck on the side of the road.
-Here's a look at some of the best car emergency kits available today.
+Instead, there are plenty of options to consider if you want something you can easily stick in your trunk or under a seat for the next time you are stuck on the side of the road.
+Here's a look at some of the best car emergency kits available.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 Why Buy a Car Emergency Kit

 - Be prepared.
 The whole point of an emergency kit is to have the tools and supplies needed to make repairs or address injuries right then and there.
 Emergency kits are really beneficial when you have small issues that can quickly grow in severity if you don't attend to them quickly.

 - Save time on the road.
 Good preparation means you can handle issues more quickly.
 If you experience a breakdown, for example, you may find a quick fix in your emergency kit instead of having to call roadside assistance and waiting for someone to come help.
 While you can't prepare for every potential issue, you can get a good head start with the right kit.

 - Keep others safe.
 The real benefit of an emergency kit is the number of people you can help with a single case.
 In other words, emergency kits benefit everyone in a vehicle.
 If you have a family or carpool regularly, it's a smart idea to have even a small kit around to keep everyone as safe as possible.